samlynndavis/Bodiless-JS-Chris/packages/vital-elements/doc/README.md

-# Bodiless Design System
+# Vital Design System

-The Bodiless Design System is an opinionated set of tools and patterns for implementing a reusable and extensible *Design System* in React.
+The Vital Design System is an opinionated set of tools and patterns for implementing a reusable and extensible *Design System* in React.
 Inspired by principles of Atomic Design, Functional CSS and other functional programming paradigms, it utilizes React's higher-order components (HOC) to encapsulate component styling or behavior as reusable *Design Tokens* which can be applied consistently across a site.
 All tokens can be independently extended to meet specific design requirements without changing the overall design system, and without altering the internal structure of complex components.

+VitalDS also includes a set of reusable, white-label components which you can use as a foundation for your own sites.

 ## Pre-requisites